russellramey/jsonipsum/docs/source/includes/_endpoints.md

 ]
 ```

 Generate a random paragraph.
-With this endpoint multiple sentences will be returned instead of just a single sentence like with the <a href="#sentence">Sentence</a> endpoint.
+With this endpoint multiple sentences will be returned instead of just a single sentence like with the [Sentence](#sentence) endpoint.

 ### HTTP Request